 - Progress is constantly monitored to ensure that 1 to 1 interventions are meeting the child’s needs.

 - Class Teachers will meet with parents/carers on a termly basis at Parent’s afternoon to discuss and review your child’s needs, support and progress.
 You can also request a meeting with the class teacher at another time if you need to discuss further concerns or questions

-- Miss Thomas, the Leader for DSEN is available for further information and discussion.
+- Mrs Oliver, the Leader for DSEN is available for further information and discussion.